bloominstituteoftechnology/Precourse/Lesson2-Intro-to-JS/README.md

 ## Introduction to Functions

-Now that we have variables set we need functions to compute them, change them, do somethign with them.
+Now that we have variables set we need functions to compute them, change them, do something with them.
 There are three ways we can build a function.

 ```javascript
     function myFunc() {}